palantir/policy-bot/README.md

   # approvals for this rule.
 False by default.
   invalidate_on_push: false

+  # If true, "update merges" do not invalidate approval (if invalidate_on_push
+  # is enabled) and their authors/committers do not count as contributors.
+An
+  # "update merge" is a merge commit that was created in the UI or via the API
+  # and merges the target branch into the pull request branch.
+These are
+  # commonly created by using the "Update branch" button in the UI.
+  ignore_update_merges: false

   # "methods" defines how users may express approval.
 The defaults are below.
   methods:
     comments: